Halotolerance: Applications

 Goals of studying halotolerance include increasing the agricultural productivity of lands affected by soil salination or where only saline water is available.
-Conventional agricultural species could be made more halotolerant by gene transfer from naturally halotolerant species (by conventional breeding or genetic engineering) or by applying treatments developed from an understanding of the mechanisms of halotolerance.
-In addition, naturally halotolerant plants or microorganisms could be developed into useful agricultural crops or fermentation organisms.
+Salinity limits crop productivity and growth, so conventional agricultural species could be made more halotolerant by gene transfer from naturally halotolerant species (by conventional breeding or genetic engineering) or by applying treatments developed from an understanding of the mechanisms halotolerance.